Announcements & Reminders

 \(P = \{ (x_1, x_2, 0) \in \mathbb{R}^3 \colon x_1, x_2 \in \mathbb{R \}}\) is two dimensional because the first two canonical basis vectors of \(\mathbb{R}^3\) form a basis

-Linear Mappings#
+Linear Functions#

-Linear functions are in one-to-one correspondence with matrices
+Weβll see that linear functions are in one-to-one correspondence with matrices

 Nonlinear functions are closely connected to linear functions through Taylor approximation